dionisggr/saucedemo/README.md

 # Sauce Demo Test Automation
-The following is a response to the Testing Assessment provided by Northwestern Mutual in March 23, 2021.
-It also served an additional purpose for learning more about automation and parallel testing, a basic understanding Selenium Webdriver, and a simple use of WebDriverIO and Cucumber.
+Automation and parallel testing practice after the learning and basic understanding of Selenium Webdriver, WebDriverIO and Cucumber.

 ---